trey-rosius/babysitter_api/README.md

 A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.
 AWS evaluates these policies when an IAM principal (user or role) makes a request.
 <br />
+In simple terms,
-In simple terms,policies define authorizations to AWS services and resources.
+> policies define authorizations to AWS services and resources.

 <br />
 There are different types of Policies.

-Let's take a look at an identity-based policy(IAM Policy) from the api we are about to build.
+Let's take a look at an **identity-based policy(IAM Policy)** from the api we are about to build.

 ```
   DynamoDBReadPolicy: